Cost: £12.99 / 1000ml

 Start at the bottom and work towards the top is the general rule of thumb.
 I will say that it’s strangely satisfying to see the snow foam mummify the car.

 Yes it did apply nicely, but it was only around half a minute when I noticed the foam slide down the paint.
-After a minute and a half not much was left on the car as most of it was on the floor. this was late in the afternoon and the strong was not strong and the paint was cold.
+After a minute and a half not much was left on the car as most of it was on the floor.
+This was late in the afternoon, there was virtually no wind and the paint was cold.

 A good strong jet wash was my plan to not only wash the foam off, but to also remove the debris with the powerful jet.
 I let the water dry of naturally in the air and this is what was left.